mirror/dd-wrt/src/router/busybox/examples/var_service/README_distro_proposal.txt

 heuristics in service monitor which give new service a few seconds of "grace time" to be fully populated; but this is not yet implemented in any of three packages.
+This also may be worked around by creating a .dotdir (a directory whose name starts with a dot), populating it, and then renaming;
+but packaging tools usually do not have an option to do this automatically - additional install scripting in packages will be needed.

 Daemons' output file descriptors are handled somewhat awkwardly by various daemontools implementations.
-For example, for runit tools, daemons' stdout goes to wherever runsdir's stdout was directied;
+For example, for runit tools, daemons' stdout goes to wherever runsvdir's stdout was directed;
 stderr goes to runsvdir, which in turn "rotates" it on its command line (which is visible in ps output).